 Counselling in Randwick, NSW

 Im passionate about helping people restore their sense of self-worth and confidence in order to regain control over their lives.
-I work with a wide variety of adults and adolescents in crisis, and people experiencing ongoing mental health issues (such as depression, anxiety, and PTSD) as a result of adversity, trauma, and violence.
-I empower individuals who have experienced adversity and oppression, through exploring existing competencies, strengths and inherent resilience.
-I’m person-centred, flexible and practical, ensuring you feel supported, and your individual needs are addressed in a non-judgemental and open environment.
+I work with adults and adolescents in crisis, and people experiencing ongoing mental health issues (such as, depression, anxiety, and PTSD) as a result of adversity, trauma, and violence.
+I empower individuals who have experienced adversity through exploring existing competencies, strengths and resilience.
+I’m person-centred, flexible and practical, ensuring you feel supported, and your needs are met in a non-judgemental and open environment.
+I work collaboratively with LGBTQIA+ and Indigenous communities.

 Im passionate about helping people restore their sense of self-worth and confidence in order to regain control over their lives.
-I work with a wide variety of adults and adolescents in crisis, and people experiencing ongoing mental health issues (such as depression, anxiety, and PTSD) as a result of adversity, trauma, and violence.
-I empower individuals who have experienced adversity and oppression, through exploring existing competencies, strengths and inherent resilience.
-I’m person-centred, flexible and practical, ensuring you feel supported, and your individual needs are addressed in a non-judgemental and open environment.
+I work with adults and adolescents in crisis, and people experiencing ongoing mental health issues (such as, depression, anxiety, and PTSD) as a result of adversity, trauma, and violence.
+I empower individuals who have experienced adversity through exploring existing competencies, strengths and resilience.
+I’m person-centred, flexible and practical, ensuring you feel supported, and your needs are met in a non-judgemental and open environment.
+I work collaboratively with LGBTQIA+ and Indigenous communities.

 My ideal client is a woman aged 20 to 80 from any cultural or social background.
 She may feel isolated, defeated, lonely, stuck in life or relationships, or overwhelmed.
 She needs empathy, compassion, and a safe space where she feels seen, heard, and understood.